- Outline the British southern strategy and its results

 GEORGIA AND SOUTH CAROLINA

-The British architect of the war strategy, Lord George Germain, believed Britain would gain the upper hand with the support of Loyalists, slaves, and Indian allies in the South, and indeed, this southern strategy initially achieved great success.
+The British architect of the war strategy, Lord George Germain, believed Britain would gain the upper hand with the support of Loyalists, enslaved people, and Native American allies in the South, and indeed, this southern strategy initially achieved great success.
 The British began their southern campaign by capturing Savannah, the capital of Georgia, in December 1778.
-In Georgia, they found support from thousands of slaves who ran to the British side to escape their bondage.
+In Georgia, they found support from thousands of enslaved individuals who ran to the British side to escape their bondage.
 As the British regained political control in Georgia, they forced the inhabitants to swear allegiance to the king and formed twenty Loyalist regiments.
-The Continental Congress had suggested that slaves be given freedom if they joined the Patriot army against the British, but revolutionaries in Georgia and South Carolina refused to consider this proposal.
+The Continental Congress had suggested that enslaved people be given freedom if they joined the Patriot army against the British, but revolutionaries in Georgia and South Carolina refused to consider this proposal.
 Once again, the Revolution served to further divisions over race and slavery.